 What do the new UAE Tax Resident criteria mean for individuals?

-• The individual’s usual or primary residence is in the UAE, and their main financial and personal interests are in the UAE.
+- The individual’s usual or primary residence is in the UAE, and their main financial and personal interests are in the UAE.

-• The individual has been physically present in the UAE for at least 183 days consecutively within the past 12 months.
+- The individual has been physically present in the UAE for at least 183 days consecutively within the past 12 months.

-• The individual has been physically present in the UAE for at least 90 consecutive days over the past 12 months and is a UAE citizen, UAE resident or GCC national who has a permanent UAE residence or works/runs a business in the UAE.
+- The individual has been physically present in the UAE for at least 90 consecutive days over the past 12 months and is a UAE citizen, UAE resident or GCC national who has a permanent UAE residence or works/runs a business in the UAE.

-Rather, the Resolution serves to make it easier to demonstrate a tax residency position in regard to bilateral tax agreements and treaties the UAE has in place with other jurisdictions.
+Rather, the Resolution serves to make it easier to demonstrate a tax residency position in regard to bilateral tax agreements and treaties that the UAE has in place with other jurisdictions.

-If you are satisfied that you meet the new criteria and wish to apply for a TRC, the process is simple.
-First, you need to create an account on the UAE Ministry of Finance website.
-Once registered, fill in the online application and upload any required documents.
+If you are satisfied that you meet the new criteria and wish to apply for a TRC, here’s how to get a UAE Tax Residency Certificate:

 What does this new definition mean for juridical persons?

 A juridical or legal person is the term used for a corporate entity in the UAE.
-Under the new criteria, a juridical person is any entity in the UAE or a foreign jurisdiction recognised as having a wholly separate legal identity from its founders, owners and directors.
+Under the new criteria, a juridical person is any entity in the UAE or a foreign jurisdiction recognized as having a wholly separate legal identity from its founders, owners and directors.

 Common examples of juridical persons include limited liability companies, foundations and joint stock companies.